 “The doctrines of the Catholic Church are entirely independent of Holy Scripture.” — Familiar Explanation of Catholic Doctrine, Rev. M. Muller, p.151.

-2. A Cult Will Have an Unscriptural View of the Person & Works of Jesus Christ
+2. Roman Catholicism Presents an Unscriptural View of the Person & Works of Jesus Christ

 Christ’s saving work did not at once blot out every individual sin and transform every sinner into a saint; it only procured the means thereto.
 Personal sanctification is effected by special acts, partly Divine, partly human; it is secured by loving God and man as the Savior did.
 Christianus alter Christus: every Christian is another Christ, a son of God, an heir to the eternal Kingdom.
 Finally, in the fulness of time all things that are in heaven and on earth shall be reestablished, restored, in God through Christ (Eph., i, 9-10).
 The meaning of this promise is that the whole of creation, bound up together and perfected in Christ as its Head, shall be led back in the most perfect manner to God, from whom sin had partly led it away.
 Christ is the Crown the Center, and the Fountain of a new and higher order of things: “for all are yours; And you are Christ’s; and Christ is God’s.”
 (I Cor., iii, 22-23) – Article entitled “Christ as Mediator”

-3. A Cult Will Impose a System of “Salvation by Works” Upon Its Followers
+3. Roman Catholicism Imposes a System of “Salvation by Works” Upon Its Followers

-True, biblical Christian salvation is by grace alone through faith alone in Christ alone, period, and that it is a free gift from the One True God and cannot be earned, bought, or deserved.
+True, biblical Christian salvation is by grace alone through faith alone in Christ alone and is a free gift from the One True God and cannot be earned, purchased, or deserved, period, full stop.

-One of the earliest attacks on Christianity, predating the Gnostics and Arians, were the Judaizers addressed by the Apostle Paul in the Book of Galatians.
-Their position was that, in addition to submitting to the lordship of Jesus Christ for salvation, all believers also had to follow the laws of Moses as practiced by the Jews.
+One of the earliest attacks on Christianity, predating the Gnostics and Arians, were Judaizers opposed by the Apostle Paul in the Book of Galatians.
+Their position was that, in addition to submitting to the lordship of Jesus Christ for salvation, all believers also had to strictly follow the Law of Moses as practiced by the Jews.
 These included the rite of circumcision, observing Jewish dietary laws (keeping kosher), and celebrating all the feasts prescribed in the Old Testament, among others.

-Paul, inspired by the Holy Spirit, refuted this heresy quite thoroughly in his letter to the Galatians, the summation of which is that grace + works = works.
-The Catholic Church believes that its members must follow their rules to go to heaven and that Catholics can purchase their way there through something called indulgences, if they don’t.
+Paul, inspired by the Holy Spirit, ably and thoroughly refuted this particular heresy in his letter to the Galatians, the summation of which is grace + works = works.
+The Catholic Church believes its members must follow their rules to go to heaven and that Catholics can purchase their way there through something called indulgences, if they don’t.

 Salvation by Works

-The following passages are quoted from the Council of Trent held in AD 1545-1563 (FYI, the Council of Trent was convened to counter the Protestant Reformation):
+The following passages are quoted from the Council of Trent held in AD 1545-1563 (FYI, that council was convened to oppose the Protestant Reformation):

 If anyone says that men are justified either by the sole imputation of the justice of Christ or by the sole remission of sins, excluding grace and charity which is poured into their hearts by the Holy Spirit and inheres in them, or also that the grace which justifies us is only the favour of God, let him be anathema. – Canon 11